Gu Long: Personal life

-On 21 September 1985, Xiong died at the age of 48.
-Xiong's death was caused by illness wrought by alcoholism – namely cirrhosis and esophageal hemorrhage.
-His friends brought him 48 bottles of XO Cognac at his funeral.

 Writing style

-Xiong was said to be influenced not only by wuxia fiction, but also by the works of Ernest Hemingway, Jack London, John Steinbeck and Friedrich Nietzsche.
-His novels are usually made up of short sentences and paragraphs, and mostly dialogues between characters – like a play script.
+Xiong was influenced not only by earlier wuxia writers such as Wolong Sheng, Zhuge Qingyun and Sima Ling, but also by non-Chinese writers such as Ernest Hemingway, Jack London, John Steinbeck, and Friedrich Nietzsche.
+His novels are usually made up of short sentences and paragraphs, and mostly dialogues between characters – like a script for a play.

-In contrast with Xiong, other writers such as Jin Yong and Liang Yusheng took an alternative route in writing wuxia fiction by incorporating Chinese history, culture and philosophical ideas in their works.
-Xiong initially intended to follow them but changed his decision after exposure to works such as the James Bond series and The Godfather novels.
-The influence of these works, which relied on the idiosyncrasies of human life, razor-sharp wit, poetic philosophies, mysterious plots and spine-tingling thrills to achieve success, enabled Xiong to come up with a unique way of writing.
+In contrast with Xiong, other wuxia writers such as Jin Yong and Liang Yusheng incorporated Chinese history, culture, and philosophy in their works.
+Xiong initially intended to mimic them, but changed his decision after being exposed to the James Bond and The Godfather novels.
+The influence of these works, which relied on the idiosyncrasies of human life, razor-sharp wit, poetic philosophies, mysterious plots, and spine-tingling thrills to achieve success, enabled Xiong to come up with his unique style of writing wuxia novels.

 List of works

 Some of these works were co-written with other writers.